vjammi/datastructures/src/main/java/ds/patterns/graph/readme.md

 - The time complexity of BFS actually depends on the data structure being used to represent the graph.

 ##### Graph representation as an Adjacency List
-- Here, each node maintains a list of all its adjacent edges.
+- Here, each listNode maintains a list of all its adjacent edges.
 - If we assume that there are V number of nodes and E number of edges in the graph.
-- For each node, we discover all its neighbors by traversing its adjacency list just once in linear time.
+- For each listNode, we discover all its neighbors by traversing its adjacency list just once in linear time.

 Directed Graph
 - For a directed graph, the sum of the sizes of the adjacency lists of all the nodes is E. So, the time complexity in this case is O(V) + O(E) = O(V + E).